 So, if Psychology is a field you are interested in pursuing there is absolutely no reason to not take up IBDP Psychology, as it provides substantial knowledge in the subject.

 Of course, Psychology itself is not the study of human behavior alone.
 Rather, it is the study of the mental processes and behavior in both humans and animals that have evolved over several thousand years.

-As human interactions and mental processes are a part of every job, what is learned about them in IB Psychology is useful throughout.
+As human interactions and mental processes are a part of every job, what is learned about them in IBDP Psychology is useful throughout.